Project planning is one of the pivotal elements in the project management process.

 Before finalizing the assignment, a good idea would be to check with the individual if they agree with it or they have any other suggestions.
 If there are no objections, discuss the schedule and the kind of status reporting required from their end.

 A feedback can also mean the individual does not agree with the allocation.
 Discuss with individuals on why they disagree with it and respect their opinion.
 If the concerns expressed are valid, look out for options to re-balance the assignment, such that there is no risk to the task being completed on schedule.

 #4) Agree on the mode of reporting that is expected.
-Allow the individuals to decide, if they want to give an email update or using any other informal modes.
-Be approachable and instill the feeling that they can approach you anytime they feel they are getting stuck or if there is anything preventing them from achieving the goal.
+Allow the individuals to decide if they want to give an email update or using any other informal modes.
+Be approachable and instil the feeling that they can approach you anytime they feel they are getting stuck or if there is anything preventing them from achieving the goal.